gvp681/tef_landscape_genomics/README.md

-# Genetic Diversity and Environmental Adaptation in Ethiopian Tef Landraces
+# Genetic Diversity and Environmental Adaptation in Ethiopian Tef
 Scripts used in Hein et al. (in submission)

 ## Publication